Leonardo Siqueira Araujo

 is a candidate at the Vienna Psychoanalytic Association in her second year of training.
 She currently works as a research assistant at the Department for Psychoanalysis and Psychotherapy at the Medical University Vienna and is completing her PhD in Mental Health and Behavioural Medicine with a research focus in psychotherapy process research.
 Her graduate background lies on Cultural Studies and Theoretical Psychoanalytic studies.

-Cláudia Antonelli, Editor-in-duty,
+Cláudia Antonelli, Editor,

 was born in Sao Paulo to Italian, Portuguese and Spanish ascendants; moved to France at the age of 18 where she lived for 8 years (while building a background in Foreign Languages and Culture at the United Nations of Geneva), and later on to New York where she lived for 2 years more.
 During this period she had the opportunity to visit many different countries and cultures around the world.
 Besides her linguistic and cultural background, she became a Psychologist specialized in Mental Health, with a Master's in Clinical Psychology and Psychoanalytical Method, and is currently in training at the IPA Sponsoring Study Group of Campinas (GEPCampinas, Sao Paulo, Brazil), at the 4th year of training analysis and 3rd of seminars.
 She is also developing an academic Doctor Thesis on Psycho pharmaceutical issues.
 She writes to the local newspaper of her town in Brazil, where she lives, articles contemplating cultural aspects of daily life.
 She is also a representative of her own group of candidates, as well as a representative both at the OCAL instance (Latin America Candidates Organization), and IPSO.
 She has written a book based on her Master thesis, called “The Foreigner – Me and you.
 A contemporary psychoanalytical look”, published by NEA Publishers (Germany).